Productivity Tools › Productivity Tips

 Addressing where you fall short and knowing yourself well will also help you self-advocate during a negotiation.
 This quick video covers all the basics of answering the dreaded “What are your weaknesses?” interview question without being insincere or retreating to a cliche:

-When applying for a job, you most likely won’t cross off every box on the hiring manager’s checklist.
+When you apply for a job, you won’t cross off every box on the hiring manager’s checklist.
 However, this does not mean you will be taken out of the running for the position immediately.
 Knowing how to present yourself and properly addressing the requirements you don’t match can make a difference!

 Do your best to positively explain your shortcomings.
-For example, if you don’t have a certification that the role is asking for then instead of not addressing it, you can dig deeper and see if you have any relevant experience that can act as a substitute.
+For example, if you don’t have a certification that the role is asking for, you can dig deeper and see if you have any relevant experience that can act as a substitute.
 Your substitute should have something to do with similar skills within the certification.
-That way when you go into the interview, you can say you haven’t completed the certification, but you do have professional experience in similar areas.
+That way when you go into the interview, you can say you haven’t completed the certification, but you have professional experience in similar areas.

 Editor’s note: Try and practice this substitution method before the actual interview, so you understand how to effectively communicate the idea and avoid coming off as insincere.